Bio • Books • FAQ • Video • Press & Interviews

-Austin Kleon is a writer who draws.
-He’s the author of two best-selling books: Steal Like An Artist (2012) is an illustrated manifesto for creativity in the digital age, and Newspaper Blackout (2010) is a collection of poetry made by redacting words from newspaper articles with a permanent marker.
+Austin Kleon is the New York Times bestselling author of three illustrated books: Steal Like An Artist (Workman, 2012) is a manifesto for creativity in the digital age; Show Your Work!
+(Workman, 2014) is a guide to sharing creativity and getting discovered; and Newspaper Blackout (Harper Perennial, 2010) is a collection of poetry made by redacting words from newspaper articles with a permanent marker.

 He speaks about creativity in the digital age for organizations such as Pixar, Google, SXSW, TEDx, and The Economist.

 In previous lives, he worked as a librarian, a web designer, and an advertising copywriter.